dergigi/dergigi.github.io/collections/_posts/2026-08-20-grug-speak-grug-outside-grug-happy.markdown

 {% include image.html name="look-at-me.png" caption="Look at me, I am the Android developer now." %}

-The vision I had when I started working on the vibeline is now fully realized.
+[The vision](/assets/images/photography/2026-08-20-grug-speak-grug-outside-grug-happy/vibeline-vision.png) I had when I started working on the vibeline is now fully realized.
 I'm not the only one doing this stuff, of course.
 Far from it.
 But it's amazing what you can achieve once you start shipping at inference speed, and it is amazing how freeing it is when you are not sitting in front of the computer to develop an app (or a website, or whatever) - but out in the woods, or strolling through the streets, or walking at a lakefront or the beach.

-{% include image.html name="vibeline-vision.png" caption="Speak.
-Touch grass.
-Check vibes." link="https://github.com/dergigi/vibeline/" %}

 When it comes to development, I see myself on the far-left side of the bell curve.
 I am the Grug-brained developer.
 I like simple things.
 If